TULiberalArts/Jewish-Studies/pages/undergradaute.md

 [Learn More about Studying Abroad in Israel](https://studyabroad.temple.edu/programs)

+## Cultural Programs At Temple And Beyond
+The Jewish Studies program sponsors Jewish cultural events at Temple not only for our students but for the broader Philadelphia community, especially through the work of the [Feinstein Center for American Jewish History](http://www.cla.temple.edu/feinsteincenter/).

 ## Jewish Studies Internships
-The Jewish Studies Internship course engages students trough a hands-on experience with Jewish cultural, historical, communial or religious organizations in Philadelphia's vibrant Jewish community.
-You'll work with the Director of Jewish Studies to develop an appropriate set of readings and complete a research project based on a compelling aspect of the work of the organizations.
+The Jewish Studies Internship course engages students trough a hands-on experience with cultural, historical or religious Jewish organizations in Philadelphia's vibrant Jewish community.
+You'll work with the Director of Jewish Studies to develop an appropriate set of readings and complete a research project based on your internship experience.

-### Academic Advising and Professional Development
+## Academic Advising and Professional Development
 Our award-winning advising staff helps students take full advantage of the College of Liberal Arts’ flexible curriculum by assisting them in developing personalized academic plans that ensure timely graduation.
 We also work closely with our students to ensure they have a rich experience beyond the classroom, complementing academic work with study abroad programs, internships and experiential learning opportunities.

 [Learn More About Our Advising Staff](https://liberalarts.temple.edu/advising)

+When you are ready to apply, submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply).

 ## Academic Offerings
 - [Bachelor of Arts in Jewish Studies](http://bulletin.temple.edu/undergraduate/liberal-arts/jewish-studies/ba-jewish-studies/)